patrick-kidger/tools/README.md

 # Tools

 Helpful abstract tools (functions, classes, ... ) for coding in Python.
-All accessible via `import tools; tools.Object()`, for example.
+Accessible via, for example, `import tools; tools.Object()`.
 Particular highlights:

 * `Object` (and its siblings `SortedObject`, `OrderedObject`), which are dictionaries which can behave a bit like classes, by allowing for `.` attribute look up in place of `[]` notation.
 * `Record`, which can be thought of as a `namedtuple` with mutable entries.